berkeley-scf/tutorial-dask-future/python-dask.md

 Dask has a large variety of patterns for how you might parallelize a computation.

-We'll simply parallelize computation of the mean of a large number of random numbers across multiple replicates:
+We'll simply parallelize computation of the mean of a large number of random numbers across multiple replicates as can be seen in `calc_mean.py`.

 ```
 from calc_mean import *
 ```

-(Note the code here is not safe in terms of parallel random number generation - see section later in this document.)
+(Note the code in calc_mean.py is not safe in terms of parallel random number generation - see Section 8 later in this document.)

 # 3.1.
 Using a 'future' via `delayed`